City

-What horse racetracks used to look like in Toronto
+This is what horse racetracks used to look like in Toronto

-It's difficult to imagine today, but horse racing was once a marquee event in Toronto.
 Not only did the city's various tracks bring out big crowds during their heyday in the early 20th century, but a day at the races represented an opportunity for Toronto's upper crust to show off just how fashionable they were.
-Few occasions today serve as quite the same opportunity to dress to the nines during the middle of the day.

-Woodbine 1907
+Woodbine, 1907

 Dufferin Race Track, 1908